County of Conviction: Los Angeles

 Sentence: Life without Parole

-Edward “Ed” Contreras had no idea that going to a barbeque would forever change his life.
-On August 9, 1995, Scott Taylor invited Ed along with his closest childhood friend, Frederick “Freddie” Walker, and a girl he was interested in named Lisa Garringer to a barbeque at his parents’ cabin located off a remote country road in Bouquet Canyon, California.
+On August 9, 1995, Scott Taylor invited Edward “Ed” Contreras along with his closest childhood friend, Frederick “Freddie” Walker, and Lisa Garringer (a girl he was interested in) to a barbeque at his parents’ cabin located off a remote country road in Bouquet Canyon, California.

-It was a typical barbeque until, out of the blue, a fistfight broke out between Scott and Freddie.
+During the barbeque, Scott and Freddie began to fist fight.
 Freddie fell to the ground and hit his head on the concrete, causing him to go into convulsions.
 Afraid of getting arrested for assault and battery, Scott slashed Freddie with a machete.
 Terrified, Ed and Lisa ran inside the cabin.
 Lisa frantically tried calling her mother and friends for help while also trying to keep Ed calm so that Scott would not kill them as well.

 Meanwhile, outside, Scott killed and dismembered Freddie.
-Scott was surprisingly calm and appeared in awe of what he had accomplished.
-He took a break in this gruesome escapade to have sex with Lisa.
-She did not protest.
-She couldn’t.
-Not at the risk of losing her life.
+Scott was surprisingly calm.
+He took a break to have sex with Lisa.
+She did not protest because she was afraid of losing her life.
 Scott returned outside and placed Freddie’s remains into trash bags and then into a garbage can.
-He hosed off the outside patio where he had taken Freddie’s life.
+He hosed off the outside patio where he killed Freddie.
+Out of fear for his own life, Ed went with Scott to dispose of the body in a nearby field.

-Lisa managed to escape when her mother called Scott and told him that Lisa had a dental appointment the following morning and it was time for her to come home.
-Ed, however, was not so fortunate.
-He had to spend the following days placating Scott, trying not to alarm him, and waiting until an opportunity presented itself for him to escape.
+Lisa escaped when her mother called Scott and told him that Lisa had a dental appointment the following morning.
+Ed, however, spent the following days placating Scott, trying not to alarm him, and waiting for an opportunity to escape.